CREATE THE BEST SANTORINI ITINERARY FOR 3 DAYS

 - If you are tired and know, cannot walk up and down yourself, skip Ammoudi Bay.

 I came to Oia again on another day, just really loved it and wanted to see every single street.
-But it is quite small, so normally a few hours should be fine to see everything.
+It is quite small, so normally a few hours should be fine to see everything.

 DAY 2 OF 3 DAYS IN SANTORINI